Conditioning on posterior samples for flexible frequentist goodness-of-fit testing: Main results

 Now we turn to calculating the required components of the procedure.
 Formally, we will assume that each density $f_\theta$ in our parametric family is a density with respect to some common base measure $\nu_{\mathcal{X}}$ on $\mathcal{X}$, and will choose a prior with density $\pi$ with respect to a base measure $\nu_\Theta$ on $\Theta$.
 The posterior distribution of $\theta\mid X$ is then defined by the density

 which is again a density with respect to $\nu_\Theta$, where

-denotes the density of the marginal likelihood of $X$, under the prior $\theta\sim \pi$.
+denotes the marginal density of $X$, under the prior $\theta\sim \pi$.
 (Formally, to ensure that future quantities will be well-defined, we will assume from this point on that the support of $f_\theta(x)$ is contained in the support of $\bar{f}_\pi(x)$, for every $\theta$---that is, $\bar{f}_\pi(x)$ is positive for any value $x$ we might observe.
 For instance, if $f_\theta$ has the same support for every $\theta$, then this assumption is satisfied.)

 Next, a straightforward calculation shows that the conditional distribution of $X\mid(\widehat\theta_1,\dots,\widehat\theta_B)$ has density

 with respect to $\nu_{\mathcal{X}}$.
 Since $\theta_0$ is unknown, however, we will replace $f_{\theta_0}(x)$ with $\bar{f}_\pi(x)$, so that the copies $\widetilde{X}^{(m)}$ are sampled according to density